vmware/differential-datalog/doc/tutorial/tutorial.md

 1. **In-memory**: DDlog stores and processes data in memory.
-In a typical use case, a DDlog program is used in conjunction with a persistent database, with database records being fed to DDlog as grounds, and derived facts computed by DDlog being written back to the database.
+In a typical use case, a DDlog program is used in conjunction with a persistent database, with database records being fed to DDlog as ground facts and the derived facts computed by DDlog being written back to the database.

-At the moment, DDlog can only operate on databases that completely fit in memory of a single host.
+At the moment, DDlog can only operate on databases that completely fit the memory of a single machine.
 (This may change in the future, as DDlog builds on the differential dataflow library that supports distributed computation over partitioned data).

 1. **Integrated**: while DDlog programs can be run interactively via a command line interface, its primary use case is to integrate with other applications that require deductive database